mhaffner/jekyll-now/_posts/2017-03-30-first-post.md

 # (3) Less corporate control/profit/whatever
 No more ads.
 More control for me.
-No longer do I get sick when I accidentally see options to _pay_ for Wordpress themes thinking about all the innocent people who have willingly done this (now that I know about Jekyll). **EDIT** So I found out that there are plenty of Jekyll themes you can pay for too.
+No longer do I get sick when I accidentally see options to _pay_ for Wordpress themes thinking about all the innocent people who have willingly done this (now that I know about Jekyll). **EDIT**: So I found out that there are plenty of Jekyll themes you can pay for too.
 But I can still avoid seeing this easier on GitHub pages.
+And I have more control this way.

 # (4) Easier to reflect changes to my CV
 Nothing wrong with a little self-promotion on a personal blog, right?
 With